Skip to Content

 Los Angeles Criminal Defense Lawyer

-Being charged with a crime can be a daunting experience.
-Often, serious legal troubles come with high stakes for those who are involved.
-If you or someone you know have been convicted of a crime in the Los Angeles area, it’s crucial to have experienced legal representation that will fight for you during this process.
+Being charged with a crime in California can be a daunting experience.
+Often, serious legal troubles come with high stakes for those involved.
+If you or someone you know has been convicted of a crime in the Los Angeles area, it’s crucial to have an experienced criminal defense attorney who will vigorously fight for you during this process.

-Here at Stein and Markus Law, we relentlessly advocate for justice in all situations, helping fight for our clients’ rights every day.
-We are trusted criminal defense attorneys that can help you through the often-difficult legal proceedings of a criminal case.
+Here at Stein and Markus Law, we relentlessly advocate for justice in all cases, helping fight for our clients’ rights every day.
+We are trusted criminal defense attorneys in Los Angeles who can help you navigate the often-difficult legal proceedings of a criminal case.
 With decades of experience, we have worked on hundreds of successful criminal defense cases, ranging from misdemeanors to felonies, in the Los Angeles area.

 What is the Difference Between a Lawyer and a Criminal Defense Attorney?

-A lawyer is an individual that practices general law, meaning that they are not only knowledgeable about how the law works, but they can also have a variety of different responsibilities within the legal system.
+A lawyer is an individual who practices general law, meaning that they are not only knowledgeable about how the law works, but they can also have a variety of responsibilities within the legal system.
 Lawyers’ duties can range from representing a plaintiff or defendant in court to giving legal advice to those in need.
 A general practicing lawyer doesn’t handle crime cases, as they are more focused on the civil aspects of the law instead.
-Lawyers can also choose to specialize in different areas of the law as well.
+Lawyers can also choose to focus on different areas of the law as well.

-One of those areas of the law that many lawyers choose to specialize in is criminal law.
+One of the areas of the law that many lawyers choose to focus on is criminal law.
 A criminal defense attorney, also referred to as a criminal lawyer, exclusively practices criminal law and handles cases that deal with crimes.
 As defense attorneys, this means that we specifically represent clients accused of crimes and that we are extremely experienced in this field of law.

 What Does a Criminal Defense Attorney Do?